 Planting your flowers close together will help reduce weeds and encourage longer stems.
 And if you’re growing flowers for cutting, add shrubs with interesting foliage to the centre of the beds to provide structure to your flower arrangements as well as the border.

 We’d like to thank all of the gardening bloggers who contributed tips to this article.
 We hope it has given you food for thought and helps you incorporate more flowers into your garden in the coming season.
+For more expert advice, head on over to our summer flowers hub page.

 Since the first seed catalogue was published in 1855, Thompson & Morgan has grown to become one of the UK’s largest Mail Order Seed and Plant companies.
 Through the publication of our catalogues and the operation of our award-winning website, Thompson & Morgan is able to provide home gardeners with the very best quality products money can buy.